top of page

 I was looking for a recipe that uses mozzarella but not tomatoes.
-I found this recipe in from one of my favorite cookbook.
-Peperonata is one of my favorite salads and here is one of the best recipes that I have ever had.
+I found this recipe in one of my favourite cookbooks.
+Peperonata is one of my favourite salads, and this is one of the best recipes that I have ever had.

-The Mediterranean is filled with wonderful pepper salads, from the famed Middle Eastern Shakshuka to this Addictive roasted pepper salad from Spain.
-The art of slow roasting peppers for dishes has been a staple for centuries.
+The Mediterranean is filled with excellent pepper salads, from the famed Middle Eastern Shakshuka to this Addictive roasted pepper salad from Spain.
+The art of slow-roasting peppers for dishes has been a staple for centuries.

 Peperonata is a classic Italian salad of cooked peppers with fresh herbs and laced with vinegar.
-This dish is elegant with subtle flavors and undeniably good.
-Unlike some traditional recipes, this version does not have tomatoes, so the flavor is lighter and the peppers shine through.
-The addition of the nuts, raisins and the creamy cheese makes it irresistible.
-Do not be alarmed by the long list of ingredients, it is quite a simple recipe, one that is spectacular.
+This dish is elegant with subtle flavours and undeniably good.
+Unlike some traditional recipes, this version does not have tomatoes, so the flavour is lighter, and the peppers shine through.
+Adding the nuts, raisins and the creamy cheese makes it irresistible.
+Do not be alarmed by the long list of ingredients; it is quite a simple recipe that is spectacular.

-As a note, this salad does better with time.
-Once you have cooked the peppers, allow it to sit at room temperature for a few hours, or in the fridge over night.
-The vinegar and the peppers have time to integrate and the flavors smoothen out.
+As a note, this salad improves with time.
+Once you have cooked the peppers, allow the salad to sit at room temperature for a few hours or in the fridge overnight.
+The vinegar and the peppers have time to integrate, and the flavours smooth out.

-As I have already mentioned, this is one of my favorite cookbooks, cooking from here always makes me happy!
-The recipes can occasionally be complex to make, but most are simple like this one.
+As I have already mentioned, this is one of my favorite cookbooks.
+Cooking from it always makes me happy!
+The recipes can occasionally be complex to make, but most are simple, like this one.
 Every recipe from this cookbook is spectacular.
-The Araxi farm-to-table restaurant in Whistler is so on my bucket list.
+The Araxi farm-to-table restaurant in Whistler is on my bucket list.

 For more amazing recipes from this cookbook, click here.